Sıkça Sorulan Sorular

 - No, you can not use your Protonmail, Tutanota, or Criptext account with Delta Chat; they do not offer receiving mails via IMAP.

 - In any case you can use Delta Chat to send Messages to people who use Protonmail, Tutanota, or Criptext.
-Those messages will not be End-to-End encrypted, though.
-The End-to-End encryption those providers offer is only working inside their platforms, and not compatible with anyone outside.
+Those messages will not be end-to-end encrypted, though.
+The end-to-end encryption those providers offer is not compatible with Autocrypt, the standard Delta Chat uses.

-- Delta Chat can e2e-encrypt through any e-mail provider with any Autocrypt-enabled e-mail app.
+- Delta Chat can end-to-end-encrypt through any e-mail provider with any Autocrypt-enabled e-mail app.

-First of all, Delta Chat does not receive any Venture Capital and is not indebted, and under no pressure to produce huge profits, or to sell users and their friends and family to advertisers (or worse).
+Delta Chat does not receive any Venture Capital and is not indebted, and under no pressure to produce huge profits, or to sell users and their friends and family to advertisers (or worse).
+We rather use public funding sources, so far from EU and US origins, to help our efforts in instigating a decentralized and diverse chat messaging eco-system based on Free and Open-Source community developments.

-The Open Technology Fund has given two grants.
-The first 2018/2019 grant (~$200K) majorly improved the Android app and allowed us to release a Desktop app beta version, and also moored our feature developments in UX research in human rights contexts, see our concluding Needfinding and UX report.
-The second 2019/2020 grant (~$300K) is still ongoing and helps us to release Delta/iOS versions, to convert our core library to Rust, and to provide new features for all platforms.
-See the ongoing blog posts for more info.
+The Open Technology Fund gave us a first 2018/2019 grant (~$200K) during which we majorly improved the Android app and released a first Desktop app beta version, and which moreover moored our feature developments in UX research in human rights contexts, see our concluding Needfinding and UX report.
+The second 2019/2020 grant (~$300K) helped us to release Delta/iOS versions, to convert our core library to Rust, and to provide new features for all platforms.

-The NLnet foundation granted EUR 46K for completing Rust/Python bindings and instigating a Chat-bot ecosystem.
+The NLnet foundation granted in 2019/2020 EUR 46K for completing Rust/Python bindings and instigating a Chat-bot eco-system.

 Last but by far not least, several pro-bono experts and enthusiasts contributed and contribute to Delta Chat developments without receiving money, or only small amounts.
 Without them, Delta Chat would not be where it is today, not even close.